 OCERA has not been updated since its inception in 2009.
-Based on calls received at DEQ.
-Oklahoman residents could benefit from updating OCERA to include televisions, similarly to what Texas implemented in 2012.
-Electronic waste recyclers typically charge consumers \$25-30 to dropoff TVs.
-Many Oklahomans who inquire about electronics recycling are specifically interested in recycling televisions, but not all are willing to pay a recycling fee out of pocket.
-As a result, many of these TVs are stockpiled in homes, landfilled, or dumped on the roadside.
-Additionally, other states with electronic recycling laws have a collection requirement or goal in which a manufacturer is required to collect a certain weight of electronic waste each year.
+Based on calls received at DEQ, Oklahoman residents could benefit from updating OCERA to include televisions, similarly to what Texas implemented in 2012.
+Electronic waste recyclers typically charge consumers \$25-30 to drop-off TVs.
+Many Oklahomans who inquire about electronics recycling are specifically interested in recycling televisions, but not all are willing to pay out of pocket.
+As a result, many of these TVs are landfilled or dumped on the roadside.
+Additionally, other states with electronic recycling laws have a collection requirement or goal in which a manufacturer is required to collect a certain poundage of electronic waste each year.
 The definition of a covered device may also be another aspect of OCERA that could use updating.
-Amending the Act would greatly benefit Oklahomans and our environment.
-DEQ is funding the Product Stewardship Institute3 in the 2024 fiscal year to research areas of improvement for OCERA.
+Amending the Act would greatly benefit Oklahomans.
+DEQ is funding the Product Stewardship Institute in the 2024 fiscal year to research areas of improvement for OCERA.